poboisvert/ReactRabbitMQ/README.md

 - Organized around business capabilities
 - Owned by a small team

-Previously companies were using "Monolithic architecture" and microservice started to be more popular in 2005.
+Previously companies were using "Monolithic architecture" and microservices started to be popular in the early 2000s.

 ## Flow & Events